Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Introduction

-$\bullet$ \textbf{Remote source coding:} In the RSC scheme, the noisy observation $\Rv{Z}$ is encoded instead of the original source information $\Rv{S}$ \cite{BookBerger,623151,6915877,7464359,8636539}.
-Rate-distortion theory is used to quantify the tradeoff between communication rate and achieved distortion, benefiting from the Markov chain $\Rv{S} \leftrightarrow \Rv{Z} \leftrightarrow \Rv{X} \leftrightarrow \Rv{Y} \leftrightarrow \Rv{\hat{S}}$ \cite{8636539}.
-However, in the CAS system, the observation $\Rv{Z}$ depends on the ISAC channel input $\Rv{X}$ due to the dual-functional signaling strategy.
-This dependency violates the Markov chain assumption, complicating the characterization of the rate-distortion relationship.
+In RSC framework, the noisy observation $\Rv{Z}$ is encoded instead of the original source information $\Rv{S}$ \cite{BookBerger,623151,6915877,7464359,8636539}.
+Rate-distortion theory is used to quantify the tradeoff between communication rate and achievable distortion, benefiting from the Markov chain $\Rv{S} \leftrightarrow \Rv{Z} \leftrightarrow \Rv{X} \leftrightarrow \Rv{Y} \leftrightarrow \Rv{\hat{S}}$ \cite{8636539}.
+However, the dependency between $\Rv{Z}$ and $\Rv{X}$ in \ac{sdas} violates the Markov chain assumption, complicating the characterization of the rate-distortion relationship.

-$\bullet$ \textbf{Remote estimation:} The RE involves a sensor measuring the state of a linear system and transmitting its observations to a remote estimator over a wireless fading channel \cite{6286997,8635889,gao2018optimal,7935515}.
-The sensory data-sharing scheme considered in \cite{9528013} is a typical application in vehicular networks.
-This widely investigated problem differs from the CAS system in two ways.
-First, the RE requires additional sensors, whereas sensing capability is an intrinsic function in CAS system.
-Second, similar to the RSC, the observation $\Rv{Z}$ and channel input $\Rv{X}$ are decoupling.